Key Points

 While the above phenomena are largely insufficient to explain the event, there are three confirmed large-scale environmental changes during the end of the Maastrichtian that potentially are involved with the extinction.
 In order of appearance (and of increasing severity) they are:

-Maastrichtian Regression:
+Maastrichtian Regression

-The Maastrichtian is last Age of Late Cretaceous Epoch; regression refers in this context to any period of sea-level drop.
+The Maastrichtian is the last Age of the Late Cretaceous Epoch; regression refers in this context to any period of sea-level drop.
 In this particular case, it was triggered by reduction in mid-ocean ridge activity.
 As the mid ocean ridges shrank, the water that they had displaced onto the continents throughout the Late Cretaceous drained away.

 For the marine realm, this caused a very large drop in the area for the shallow marine communities.
 Additionally, it removed a major source for marine productivity and modified global circulation patterns.
 For the terrestrial realm it made climates more continental (hotter summers, colder winters) because now not every place was essentially close to the sea shore.
 This would also mean that habitats would shift.